Kryod/rustacean/README.md

 ### Adding a language

-You can do a issue and hope we will have the time to do it, do a pull request or add it yourself on your fork.
+You can do an issue and hope we will have the time to do it, do a pull request or add it yourself on your fork.

 In the two later choices you need to do this:

 First you must make a Docker image in the folder `images` following this synthax `Dockerfile.{language}`.
 If code runs on your image then the bot will be able to use it.

 Then you need to make a rust file in `src/commands/exec` named `{language}.rs`.
 You can copy another file from the same folder, the architecture is pretty much the same.
 Take a look at `language.rs`, it will be the trait that is implemented by your language struct.
 In the `get_image_name()` function you must put the name of the image that will be build, must be like `rustacean-{language}`.
 Everything else is self-explanatory, if your language is interpreted then you need to tell what the interpreter is, if you have a special command for the execution you have to specify it in `get_execution_command()`...
 One thing to note is that you must have the exact name between the image name after the `-` (`rustacean-{language}`), the Dockerfile extension (`Dockerfile.{language}`) and the name in the function `get_lang_name`.

 After your file is done, you need to add it in `mod.rs` in the same folder by adding the following lines: